 For configuration purposes, each virtual router instance receives a unique logical ID and a name.
 The firewall's standard routing instance is named 'default' and has the virtual router ID = 0.
 These two values cannot be changed.
 Unlike a user-defined virtual router instance, the default router instance cannot be deleted.
 Every additional virtual router instance can be configured individually.
 The virtual router IDs are set automatically in the range between 1 and 255 when a new instance is created.
 The virtual router ID can also be entered manually for special purposes, e.g., for configuring an HA cluster where all virtual routers must be configured identically on both HA partners.
 In addition, this ID is required for assigning virtual router instances in VPN configurations.

-The maximal number of additional configurable virtual router instances varies depending on the firewall model:
+The following table lists the maximum number of additionally configurable router instances depending on a certain firewall model: